Yin1012/BCB420.2019.hu.MAP/README.md

  	#TPPP	(tubulin polymerization promoting protein)
  	#VAMP7	(vesicle associated membrane protein 7)
  	#VPS39	(VPS39, HOPS complex subunit)
+numExist <- length(exmSet) - x
+# There are 55 genes that both exist in example gene set and our edge list.
 # Get example genes that are contained in our mapping.

 firstCol <- which( mapping_tool[,2]  %in% intersect(mapping_tool[,4],exmSet) )